tetracorp/k240/docs/_posts/2018-06-17-miscellaneous-features.md

 ### Asteros half-life

 Asteros depletes at the rate of one unit every four days.
 This starts from the moment you colonize the asteroid.
-It's not clear whether this is meant to represent radioactive decay, or is just a bug in the Powerplant code.
-See [building behaviour](../game-mechanics/building-behaviour.html) for the strange way Powerplant functions.
+This is probably a bug in the Powerplant code, although it may represent radioactive decay, given that Asteros does increase radiation.
+See
+[building behaviour](../game-mechanics/building-behaviour.html) for the strange way Powerplant functions.